CS3398-Borg-Engineerz/CS-Borg-Engineerz-S2020/README.md

 ### **Web Application Additional Features (to be added)**
-* Check list of interests that the student can check that correlate to different organizations
+* Check list of interests that the student can check that correlate to different organizations.
-* Suggestions of similar clubs based on the organization that you search
+* Suggestions of similar clubs based on the organization that you search.
 * Organizations will be able to edit their information and tags.
-*
+* Each organization will have tags that can be used to suggest other organizations for the student to join.

 ### **Technologies**
-*  mySQL Workbench - used to create local DB
+*  MySQL Workbench - used to create local DB
 *  draw.io - DB planning and graphical representation
 *  azure - remote server
-*  PHP - used to communicate with the mySQL database from front end
+*  PHP - used to communicate with the MySQL database from front end
+*  LAMP stack - used to develop web application from backend to frontend

 ## **1st Sprint Task Summary**
 As a team we are researching our DB, UI, UX design and are implementing the design of our web application layout.

 **DB**
 * (Bailey Cheung, createDBqueries.sql and DBvisual.png) Analyzed possible DB resources and servers before deciding on MySQL Workbench.
 Created and organized the desired DB features/attributes using an online tool that included primary keys, relationships and visual table aids (DBvisual.png, draw.io).
-Created a DB in mySQL workbench and inserted dummy values to mimic on campus organizations using scripts created from my diagram and research (createDBqueries.sql).
+Created a DB in MySQL workbench and inserted dummy values to mimic on campus organizations using scripts created from my diagram and research (createDBqueries.sql).
 Create a remote server on azure for local DB to connect to.
 * (Chance Martin, OrgValues.sql) Assisted in DB creation by creating list of scripts to add to tables.
 Featuring dummy info for multiple clubs, including meeting times, event info, and member info.
 * (name, artifacts as specified in assignment 8) description of work